NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4HowDoesITWork.md

 <br>
 <br>

-????
-GOT TO HERE To support the workflows for this application of the standard the operations that need to be supported are:
+To support the workflows for this application of the standard the operations that need to be supported are:

 <hr>

-### Make a Referral (Validation Request)
+### Make a Validation Request

-Making a referral for this application follows the {{pagelink:core-standardpattern, text:standard pattern for BaRS operations}}.
+Making a Validation Request for this application follows the {{pagelink:core-standardpattern, text:standard pattern for BaRS operations}}.

 The message definition that defines this payload for this application is: {{link:MessageDefinition-BARS-MessageDefinition-ServiceRequest-Request-Validation}}
 <p>